icaros7/OpenCore_Ryzen_B350/Readme.md

 ![](screenshot.png)

 # 1. Information
-The laest version of OpenCore that based on OpenCore 0.7.5.
-You can use this bootloader for hackintosh install & daily-use on 6-Core Ryzen & MSI B350M Mortar.
+The laest version of OpenCore that based on OpenCore 0.7.7.
+You can use this bootloader for hackintosh install & daily-use on 6-Core Ryzen & MSI B350M Mortar at 10.11 Big Sur or 12.x Monterey.

 Please keep your mind follow: